Inclusion

 How is the decision made about how much support my child will receive?

 The decision making process is informed by the data and information received from the previous setting.
-This, alongside current assessments, is discussed with the student and parents at a meeting with the Keyworker.
+This, alongside current assessments, is discussed with the student and parents/carers at a meeting with the Keyworker.
 As a result of the meeting, a programme to address the child’s needs is agreed until the next review period.
 The programme will have targets specific to your child which are central to the ensuing review: future provision is decided on how far these targets are being met.

 The needs of each student on the Inclusion Register are very carefully reviewed and considered for the coming year.
 This information is placed on the Provision Map which informs our timetabling and budgeting.
 In this way, we endeavour to address the needs of each individual with a specific programme of support and teaching.